lbwright22ci/mow-and-more/README.md

 ## Wireframes

 Wireframes for the site were created using [Balsamiq](https://balsamiq.com/).
-In accordance with industry standards and best practices, the site was designed with a 'mobile-first' appoach.
-The design of a single, scrollable page aimed keep the user interested and gradually provide them with the information they need in a prioritised manner, minimises the number of 'click' steps necessary between landing on the site and submitting an inquiry form (the desired outcome).
+In accordance with industry standards and best practices, the site was designed with a 'mobile-first' approach.
+The design of a single, scrollable page aims to keep the user interested and gradually provide them with the information they need in a prioritised manner, minimising the number of 'click' steps necessary between landing on the site and submitting an inquiry form (the desired outcome).
 Navigation in a fixed header at the top of the page will allow those who decide they want to book immediately to jump to this point on the page.

 Wireframes for tablet and laptop screens utilise the extra screen space available in comparison to mobile devices.